Office of International Programs

 As of April 1, 2013, all exchange visitor (J visa) trainee or intern visa applicants must have the new DS-7002 form (PDF) at the time of their visa interview.

-The initial request by the hiring department can be for up to a maximum of five years.
 Verification of financial support is required.
 Funding may be from the University, the Exchange Visitor's government, personal funds or a combination of these sources.
-Documents verifying financial support from a source other than UT should be emailed to ISSS at firstname.lastname@example.org.
+Documents verifying financial support from a source other than UT should be emailed to ISSFS at email@example.com.

 The funding requirements for visiting professors and researchers are: